sendgrid/docs/source/User_Guide/email_activity_beta.md

 *To use advanced search:*

-1. At the top of the Activity Feed page, click **Advanced** search.
+1. At the top of the Activity Feed page, click **Advanced** search, in the upper right of the search window.
 1. In the field on the far left, select the criteria you wish to filter your event data by.
-1. Once you have filled in all of the fields associated with that filter, click **Search**.
+1. Once you have selected all the desired criteria associated with your search, click **Search**.

-   To add additional search criteria, click **Add a Filter**.
+*Note*:To add additional search criteria, click **Add a Filter**.

 {% info %}
 To further narrow your search results, select one of the following options:

-* Search emails by **any** of the following - This search will return more results and will pull in all events that meet *one or more* of the criteria specified by the selected filters. or
+* Search emails by **any** of the following - This search is an expansive.
+It will return more results and will pull in all events that meet *one or more* of the criteria specified by the selected filters.
-* Search emails by **all** of the following - This search will return fewer results and will pull in events that meet *every* criteria specified by the selected filters.
+* Search emails by **all** of the following - This search is limiting.
+It will return fewer results and will pull in events that meet *every* criteria specified by the selected filters.
 {% endinfo %}

 {% anchor h2 %}